fable-compiler/Fable/docs/compiling.md

 let myProperty = "Hello"
 ```

-To access `myProperty` the generated code will import the file with alias, say, `$M1` and directly access the property from it: `$M1.myProperty`.
-The route has been eluded as it's not necessary to prevent name conflicts.
-In the same way, if you have a file with two modules:
+To access `myProperty` the generated code will import the file with an alias, say `$M1`,
+and directly access the property from it: `$M1.myProperty`.
+The route has been eluded
+as it's not necessary to prevent name conflicts.
+In the same way, if you have a file
+with two modules:

 ```fsharp
 namespace MyNs1.MyNs2